 Ardbeg perches on the island’s southern coast, along a stretch of road which is also home to Laphroaig and Lagavulin.
 When I visited the distillery in October, it was a typically miserable Islay day and I stepped out the car into the stinging rain already fantasising about the drams waiting to be sampled inside.
 First, however, some sustenance was required and I quickly made my way to the excellent ‘Old Kiln Cafe‘, only to find it completely full.
 Having stupidly not thought to book, a quick dash back to Port Ellen was required in order to take on some fuel before the tour and warehouse tasting that lay ahead.

 The ArdBIG tour kicked off at 2pm and while the afternoon followed much the same running order as other distillery tours, it would be fair to say that tour guide Ronnie went a little more in-depth with his description of the tiny details that contribute towards the creation of this unique single malt.
-For such a well known brand, the distillery is surprisingly small, with an annual production capacity of just 1.1 million litres, placing it behind all on the island, except of course, for little Kilchoman.
-This situation is about to change however, with plans underway to construct a new still-house, complete with an additional pair of Pot Stills, thereby doubling the sites capacity.
+For such a well known brand, the distillery is surprisingly small, with an annual production capacity of just 1.1 million litres, placing it behind all on the island, except for little Kilchoman.
+This situation is about to change, however, with plans underway to construct a new still-house, complete with an additional pair of pot stills, thereby doubling the site’s capacity.

 Back at the shop, I was surprised to find a generous stock of Ardbeg Perpetuum on the shelves.
-This bottle was released to mark the distilleries 200th anniversary at the Islay Festival in 2015.
-Unusually for a festival bottling however, it was released in fairly large quantities, meaning it still retails at the distillery for the very reasonable price of £85.
+This bottle was released to mark the distillery’s 200th anniversary at the Islay Festival in 2015.
+Unusually for a festival bottling, however, it was released in fairly large quantities, meaning it still retails at the distillery for the very reasonable price of £85.

 Bottled at 48.4% abv, Perpetuum was created using whiskies ‘both young and old’, matured in both sherry and bourbon casks.